 Here is a more in-depth look at the factors that determine the streaming profile :

 - Account resolution limits: depending on your plan type, you might be capped at a certain resolution.
 For example, some accounts are capped to only broadcast at 720.

 - Account frame rate limit: only certain plan types are allowed to broadcast at a high frame rate (up to 60fps).
-If you account does not have this option enabled, frames will be dropped by the origin server to get the video closer to 30fps.
-If you would like to upgrade to 60 FPS you will also have to use another encoder: either the BoxCaster Pro or another RTMP encoder.
+If you account does not have this option enabled, frames will be dropped to get the video closer to 30fps.
+If you would like to upgrade to 60 FPS you can use the BoxCaster Pro, the Broadcaster app, or another RTMP encoder.

 - Broadcast target resolution: The Advanced Settings for a broadcast allow you to select a target resolution, up to your account limit.
 If you do not set one, one is chosen based on your account limit and the video input.
 If you manually select a specific resolution, that one will be preferred for your broadcast.

 - Broadcast target frame rate: Similarly, if your account has the high frame rate feature enabled, you are able to configure the Advanced Settings to enable transcoding of the video at up to 60fps.
 Please understand that this is only supported by BoxCaster Pro, RTMP, and Broadcaster app sources -- and that you must ensure the video source going into that encoder has a valid high frame rate as well.